 - During one episode, Troi's mom Lwaxana becomes smitten with a virtual bartender in the Holodeck.
 She doesn't find out he's virtual until much later, and is rather mad that others didn't tell her.
 What she's really attracted to is the fact that she can't read his mind.
 She assumes it's because he has a very strong mental fortitude.
 Of course, it's really because he's just a simulation.

-- Also in Deep Space Nine, most of the female characters in the Julian Bashir, Secret Agent holonovels.
+- Most of the female characters in the Julian Bashir, Secret Agent holonovels.
 The squick is indirectly referenced when a malfunction causes the characters' appearances to be replaced with those of station crewmembers, and Bashir is much more reluctant to accept advances from a character who looks like someone he knows.

 - Technically, this trope includes Shapeshifters, so Changeling Odo and Kira Nerys count.
 In spirit, however, Odo's natural state may be a puddle of goo but he relates to everyone he knows as a humanoid, so it's hardly a "virtual" interaction.

-- An episode of Star Trek: Voyager has Tuvok use the holodeck to cure his Ponn Farr fever (even though it was explicitly stated in TOS that a Mind Meld is a necessary part of the process, though it could have just been "blowing off the steam," so to speak, that meditation couldn't cure.)
+- An episode has Tuvok use the holodeck to cure his Ponn Farr fever (even though it was explicitly stated in TOS that a Mind Meld is a necessary part of the process, though it could have just been "blowing off the steam," so to speak, that meditation couldn't cure.)